Do I need to come to Bali to work with you?

 Where are you based?

-Our office is in West Denpasar.
+Our office is located at jl.
+Gunung Soputan no. 61 in West Denpasar.
+Our office is at the ground floor and our Sample Room is on the first floor.
 Please see our contact page for our address and contact details.
-Please feel free to contact us for an appointment if you would like to visit our office.
+We kindly ask you to make an appointment if you plan to visit our office.

 Can you sign an NDA (Non-Disclosure Agreement) before I send you any designs?